Frequently Asked Questions

 Your privacy is very important to us.
 All donor information is completely private.
 Online applications are submitted through our secure website directly to your local facility, and we do not share your information with outside parties.
 Donor files are numerically coded to assure privacy.
 Access to files is restricted.

-We have 6 sperm bank locations across the United States, including Washington, DC, Philadelphia, PA, Austin, TX, Houston, TX, Minneapolis / St. Paul, MN, Los Angeles, CA.
+We have several sperm bank locations across the United States, including Washington, DC, Philadelphia, PA, Austin, TX, Houston, TX, Miami, FL, Minneapolis / St. Paul, MN, Los Angeles, CA.

 Donors are asked to commit to approximately 6 months, producing one sample per week.